 Dongguang Palace and Wolji Pond

 You might be asking the same question as I did, why is the pond worth a mention.
-Surly there must be a good reason to have it permanently associated with a once mighty palace.
-Upon seeing it its clear to see why.
+Surely there must be a good reason to have it permanently associated with a once mighty palace.
+Upon seeing it it’s clear to see why!

-For this your option is 2 buses.
-From Gyeongju Intercity Bus Terminal or Gyeongju Station take bus number 600 to Anapji Entrance Bus Stop.
-From Singyeongju Station take bus number 50, 51 or 70
+For this, you have two options.
+From Gyeongju Intercity Bus Terminal or Gyeongju Station take bus number 600 to guide you to Anapji Entrance Bus Stop.
+From Singyeongju Station take bus number 50, 51 or 70.

 Teenagers – 1,200 Won

 Children – 600 Won

 Designated as a World Cultural Heritage Site by UNESCO in 1995, Seokguram Grotto is located on Tohamsan Mountain.
 It’s unusual in that it is an entirely stone temple, constructed out of granite.
 The construction was started in 751 during the reign of the Silla Kingdom under Samgukyusa of the Goryeo Dynasty.
 This was the same man responsible for unifying the Korean peninsula at the end of the Silla Kingdom.